eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Epistemic Noise

 Voters don't always know what they want.
-Whether that be a manipulative ad, an excellent social media presence, or a campaign blunder, sometimes a voter's feelings of a candidate don't match how they would actually feel if that candidate won.
+Whether that be a manipulative ad, an excellent social media presence, or a campaign blunder, sometimes a voter's feelings about a candidate don't match how they would actually feel if that candidate won.

 <div class="mt-3">
   <iframe src="https://www.youtube.com/embed/rRlgq_8LNAw" class="rounded z-depth-1" style="width: 100%; aspect-ratio: 16 / 9; height: auto; display: block;" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen title="A Campaign Ad from Parks and Rec portraying an animated Leslie Knope trying to kill cute animals."></iframe>